 Classroom salaries have a mix of 10 and 12 month employees but is more heavily skewed to the 10 month side.
-It is expected that the classroom salaries would be close to 58.76% spent at this time if using teaching days as the key benchmark.
-The actual percentage spent for Classroom Teachers is 55.92%.
+It is expected that the classroom salaries would be close to 77.8% spent at this time if using teaching days as the key benchmark.
+The actual percentage spent for Classroom Teachers is 74.25%.
 The anticipated 1% lump sum salary pay-out, which was negotiated as part of the central labour negotiations, will negate most of this favourable variance.
-The major concern continues to be Occasional Teacher

-Salaries which is becoming increasingly unfavourable with each passing month.
-It has already consumed 84.36% of the annual budget.
-The actual expenditures for February 2014 and 2015 were 57.8% and 48.7% respectively.
-Given the analysis to date, we anticipate a deficit in this area.
-There are various factors that influence the need for Occasional Teachers, therefore it is too early to forecast the magnitude of the deficit with any level of certainty.
-Management is committed to mitigating this risk to the greatest extent possible.
+The major concern continues to be Occasional Teacher Salaries which is becoming increasingly unfavourable with each passing month.
+It has already consumed 115.36% of the annual budget with two months to go.
+Given the analysis to date, we anticipate a deficit of approximately \$8 million in Occasional Salaries.
+Management staff is committed to mitigating this risk to the greatest extent possible.